kklein/kklein.github.io/_posts/2019-01-22-favourite-algorithm.markdown

 config=TeX-AMS-MML_HTMLorMML"></script>

 ### Abstract
 Appreciating the simplicity of powerful randomized algorithms comes easy to me.
-In the following I will try to the describe a naive algorithm relying on a randomized argument.
+In the following I will try to describe a naive algorithm relying on a randomized argument.
 What I find particularly remarkable is that it can easily parry the critique I am so often encountered with when cherishing randomized algorithms: it can trivially be turned deterministic.

 ### MAX-3SAT
 Is a boolean satisfiability problem.
 Given a formula in 3-CNF, the goal to satisfy as many clauses as possible.